 Located about 200 miles away in the Charleston/Georgetown area, the South Carolina State Ports Authority (SPA) serves ships and barges at its seaport terminals in Charleston, Georgetown and Port Royal.
 All ports provide container-loading facilities and are within three to four hours of the area.
 US trade partners, including Northern Europe, Asia, Latin America, the Mediterranean, the Middle East, Indian Subcontinent, Africa and Western Europe, have ships carrying trade through Charleston’s harbors.

 Inland Port Greer opened in October 2013, extending the Port of Charleston’s reach 212 miles inland to Greer, S.C., and providing shippers with access to more than 95 million consumers within a one-day drive.
-Inland Port Greer boosts efficiency for international freight movements between the Port of Charleston and companies located across the Southeast, and the project is expected to create additional economic investment in the South Carolina Upstate, where BMW, Michelin and other international manufacturers already operate.
+Inland Port Greer boosts efficiency for international freight movements between the Port of Charleston and companies located across the Southeast, and the project creates additional economic investment in the South Carolina Upstate, where BMW, Michelin and other international manufacturers already operate.